ethz-coss/global-city-growth/readme/README_RAW_DATA.md

 # Global City Growth - Raw Data Archive

-This repository contains the raw datasets used in [PAPER LINK HERE] to facilitate replication.
+This repository contains the raw datasets used in [PAPER LINK HERE].
 We include **only datasets whose licenses allow redistribution**.
-For datasets that do not allow redistribution, we provide scripts to download the data from the original sources using APIs.
+For datasets that do not allow redistribution, we provide scripts to download the data from the original sources using APIs (see the [Github](https://github.com/andreamusso96/global-city-growth) or Zenodo repository for our code [ZENODO CODE LINK HERE]).

 ## Overview